theochem/horton/doc/user_estruct_hf_dft.rst

 :py:class:`~horton.meanfield.hamiltonian.REffHam` and
 :py:class:`~horton.meanfield.hamiltonian.UEffHam`.
 The prefixes ``R`` and ``U`` are used (also below) to differentiate between restricted and unrestricted implementations.
-A Hatree-Fock or DFT effective Hamiltonian is defined by constructing an instance of the ``REffHam`` or ``UEffHam`` classes and providing the necessary energy terms to the constructor.
+A Hartree-Fock or DFT effective Hamiltonian is defined by constructing an instance of the ``REffHam`` or ``UEffHam`` classes and providing the necessary energy terms to the constructor.